bowman2001/perplexdoc/content/doc/intro/writing/index.md

 Our options here are tied to the way we wrap Markdown lines.

 With Hard Wraps
 : When we us hard line wraps, to manually limit the line length, we can’t use them to indicate _intentional_ line breaks inside of text blocks anymore.
-We need the special syntax _CommonMark_ provides.
+We need the special syntax CommonMark provides.

 With Soft Wraps
 : If the lines are not wrapped, a line break is the intuitive way to place an _intentional_ one.
 {.dl-loose}

-See the page [Line Break][lb] for the configuration and the question of _CommonMark_-compliance.
+See the page [Line Break][lb] for the configuration and the question of CommonMark-compliance.

 ## Special characters
 All available characters—more general _glyphs_—can be used in Markdown, either directly as _Unicode_ or as _HTML entities_ (like `&para;` for &para;).
 The markup characters need to be escaped by a preceding backslash `\` to get treated literally by the Markdown renderer.
 See [Special Characters]({{< relref "specialchar#html-entities" >}}) for this topic.